-RCH recognises the sensitivity of information disclosed by victims in relation to domestic abuse and will protect women wherever possible when disclosing information.
+The RCH Group recognises the sensitivity of information disclosed by victims in relation to domestic abuse and will protect them wherever possible when disclosing information.
 In order for victims to feel safe and secure when discussing issues relating to abuse, private interview facilities are available to staff when speaking to customers about abuse.
-RCH will not force anyone to disclose a reason for asking to speak to a member of staff wherever possible or for asking specifically to speak to a female or male member of staff.
+The RCH Group will not force anyone to disclose a reason for asking to speak to a member of staff wherever possible or for asking specifically to speak to a female or male member of staff.

-RCH will also develop a protocol with partners in relation to information sharing that sets out the importance of confidentiality, restrictions, rights and what, why and how information will be shared with partners.
+The RCH Group will also develop a protocol with partners in relation to information sharing that sets out the importance of confidentiality, restrictions, rights and what, why and how information will be shared with partners.